csb6/rougelike/README.md

 ## Future

 I hope to add a larger variety of monsters, items, and combat to the game.
-Additionally, I aim to implement a procedural map generator and more levels (right now there is just 1 test mpa, which is pretty boring), as well as some sort of goal as the game's end condition.
+Additionally, I aim to implement a procedural map generator and more levels (right now there is just 1 test map, which is pretty boring), as well as some sort of goal as the game's end condition.